carlosdamota/carlos-damota-frontend-2025/README.md

-# GameHouse Frontend Technical Test - Subscription Flow
+# GameHouse Frontend Technical Test - Subscription Flow ✅

 ## Project Overview

-This project is a technical test submission for GameHouse's Frontend Engineer position.
-It implements a mobile-first, responsive subscription flow with four interactive steps:
+This is a **COMPLETED** technical test submission for GameHouse's Frontend Engineer position.
+It implements a fully functional, mobile-first, responsive subscription flow with four interactive steps:

-1. **Connect Your Account** - Email input and validation
+1. **Connect Your Account** ✅ - Email input with real-time validation
-2. **Get Verified!** - Email verification code entry
+2. **Get Verified!** ✅ - Email verification code with countdown timer
-3. **Choose Your Plan** - Monthly/Yearly subscription selection
+3. **Choose Your Plan** ✅ - Monthly/Yearly subscription selection with visual indicators
-4. **Congrats!** - Success confirmation page
+4. **Congrats!** ✅ - Success page with custom confetti and fireworks animations

+> **Status**: Project completed and ready for evaluation.
+All core requirements met plus several optional enhancements implemented.

 ## 🏗️ Architecture